HaiTuyen/Password-Manager-CMake/README.md

 #### vcpkg

-To install and st up vcpkg, follow these steps:
+To install and set up vcpkg, follow these steps:

 1. Open a terminal or command prompt and navigate to your `C:/` directory.
 Clone the vcpkg repository from Github using the following command: